OpenMLProjects/COMPUTER_VISION/README.md

 # COMPUTER_VISION
-Contains all projects related to computer vision/image processing
+ This repository contains all projects related to computer vision/image processing